LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ### Why We Read/Listen/Speak/Write?

-This title might not be comprehensive, other ways to utilize lang see lilian’s why do we think.
-People use language as an abstract/compact media with syntax as framework and vocabulary as atomic representation to express the world (either accessible or unaccessible). including nl, code, math (very compact).
-But still not compact enough as state, they are still observations.
+This title might be overgeneralizing the usage of language into just 4 aspects (of course, there are many other ways we use language, like [thinking](https://lilianweng.github.io/posts/2025-05-01-thinking/)), but basically I want to trace back to a fundamental question:

+**Why do we humans use language?**

+Language is an abstract and compact medium for express real-world dynamics, where vocabulary gives us the atomic units of meaning and syntax provides us the framework.
+With the language, we can not only represent the accessible (visible, audible, tangible) signals of the world, but also the inaccessible parts (like atoms, gravity, microorganisms).
+This allows us to represent the world in a way that can be transmitted, reasoned about, and built upon.

+A good language system strives for compactness, mapping the universe as neatly as possible.
+But in practice, languages rarely compress the world into pure states, thus they are observations (fragments of the universe described, or symbolized, rather than the universe itself).

 ### Solving Tasks in Languages